Animal Health & Care

 - In free-stall barns, the ability to eat, drink and sleep whenever and wherever the cow chooses, and sanitary living conditions with fresh bedding provided frequently.

-- Cows receive regular medical care directed and monitored by a veterinarian, including periodic check-ups, vaccinations and prompt treatment of illness.
+- Medical care directed and monitored by a veterinarian, including period check-ups, vaccinations and prompt treatment of illness.

-- Antibiotics sometimes must be administered to treat illness.
-A cow treated with antibiotics is separated from the milking herd and placed in a separate area so her milk does not enter the food supply.
+Antibiotics sometimes must be administered to treat illness.
+A cow treated with antibiotics is isolated from the milking herd and placed in a separate area so her milk does not enter the food supply.
 She is not returned to the herd until the antibiotics have cleared her system.